Eawag-DataWareHouse/SDWH/Documentation/Installation.md

 3. Select **Kettle file repository** and click **OK**.
 The** Repository Configuration** dialog box appears.

-4. Enter the path SDWH/PentahoConfiguration/, that is where the Pentaho files are stored.
+4. Enter the path to `SDWH/PentahoConfiguration/`, i.e. where the
+Pentaho files are stored.
 Give it a descriptive name such as "pentaho file directory".